astavonin/gfsm/README.md

 ![build-and-test](https://github.com/astavonin/gfsm/actions/workflows/go.yml/badge.svg)
 ![CI](https://github.com/astavonin/gfsm/actions/workflows/staticcheck-action.yml/badge.svg)

 The GFSM library provides a simple and **fast** implementation of a Finite State Machine (FSM) for Go.
 The library adopts C++-style approaches with a primary focus on speed and simplicity, which is the main difference from alternative Go FSM implementations like [looplab/fsm](https://github.com/looplab/fsm).
+You can also create a visual representation of an FSM using the [gfsm_uml](./GFSM_UML.md) generator.

 # How To use GFSM